CNES/EleFits/doc/breaking_changes.md

 **Rationale**

-* Better mapping to Fits structure (separate header unit and data unit);
+* Better mapping to FITS structure (separate header unit and data unit);
 * Cleaner `SifFile` (e.g. no more useless `index()` method);
 * Better application of the Single Responsibility Principle (e.g. `BintableHdu` goes from 57 methods to 15 in `BintableColumns`);